tremc/tremc/README.md

   eight curses colors, or default.

   Allowed elements are header, footer, title_seed, title_download, title_idle, title_incomplete, title_verify,
-  title_paused, title_error, download_rate, upload_rate, eta+ratio, filter_status, multi_filter_status,
+  title_paused, title_error, download_rate, upload_rate, eta+ratio, filter_status, multi_filter_status, selection
   window, dialog, dialog_important, file_prio_high, file_prio_normal, file_prio_low, file_prio_off.

   Note that what the colors mean actually depends on the terminal.
-In some cases 'white' is darker then the white that the terminal displays, and similarly, 'black' is lighter.
+In some cases 'white' is darker than the white that the terminal displays, and similarly, 'black' is lighter.
 Setting 'default' selects the respective background or foreground coloe of the terminal.